mk-fg/infinite-image-scroller/README.rst

 `PyGObject <https://wiki.gnome.org/action/show/Projects/PyGObject>`_ to run.
 All of these usually come pre-installed on desktop linuxes.

+There's also optional pixbuf_proc.c module which would need gcc and gtk headers to build, and allows to load/scale/process images asynchronously in background threads without stuttering.

 Aimed to be rather simple and straightforward, not a full-fledged image viewer.

+See below for info on general usage and specific features.